$^{197}$Au($\gamma,\,xn;\,x\,=\,1\thicksim9$) Reaction Cross Section Measurements using Laser-Driven Ultra-Intense $\gamma$-Ray Source: LASER-DRIVEN ULTRA-INTENSE -RAY

+where $i$ is number of shots, $N_{s}$ is the the target nuclear number in per unit area, $N_{i}^{e}$ is the number of electrons measured by the Turbo-ICT, $E_{thr}$ is the reaction threshold, $E_{max}$ is the maximum energy of the $\gamma$-ray, $\sigma(E)$ is the energy-dependent reaction cross section calculated using TALYS1.9 code \cite{alh22}, and $\varphi(E)$ is the bremsstrahlung $\gamma$-ray flux per electron.
+For $^{27}$Al($\gamma,\,2pn$)$^{24}$Na reaction reaction cross sections, a gain factor of 2.4 was used in the calculation due to previous experiment results \cite{vod21Al,dei22}.

+Different with electron linac bremsstrahlung or LCS $\gamma$-rays, laser-driven $\gamma$-rays had low repetition frequencies and the $\gamma$-ray intensities of each shot could differ a lot, therefore, it can not be treated as a continuous beam.
+The radioactive nuclide number of a reaction product at the end of irradiation was determined by

+where $n$ is the total shots, $\lambda$ is the decay constant of the reaction product, $f$ is the repetition frequency.

-Two HPGe detectors and a LaBr$_{3}$ detector were used to measure activation signals 10 min after the irradiation, all detectors were shielded in Pb brick.
+Two HPGe detectors with relative efficiencies of 40\% were used to measure the target activities 10 min after the irradiation, all detectors were shielded in Pb brick.
 The detector efficiencies were calibrated with a $^{152}$Eu source and a $^{60}$Co source, and finally determined by GEANT4 simulations \cite{ago03,all06}.
-A typical activation spectrum of the Au target is shown in Fig.~\ref{fig2}, the $^{197}$Au($\gamma,\,xn$;\,x\,=\,1$\thicksim$7) reactions and $^{197}$Au($\gamma,\,n$)$^{196m2}$Au reaction are clearly distinguished.

-To obtain the flux-weighted average cross sections of $^{197}$Au($\gamma,\,xn$;\,x\,=\,1$\thicksim$7) reactions, effective $\gamma$-ray intensity for each electron energy must be determined.
-The bremsstrahlung $\gamma$-ray spectra for each target were calculated by GEANT4 simulation using the averaged electron energy spectra of the 100 continuous shoots before irradiation experiments.
-The flux-weighted average cross sections of $^{65}$Cu($\gamma,\,n$)$^{64}$Cu reaction and $^{27}$Al($\gamma,\,2pn$)$^{24}$Na reaction were calculated to examine the $\gamma$-ray intensities.
-Experimental flux-weighted average cross sections of $^{197}$Au($\gamma,\,xn$;\,x\,=\,1$\thicksim$7) reactions were shown in Tab.~\ref{tab1}, Fig.~\ref{fig3} and Fig.~\ref{fig4}, isomeric ratios of $^{197}$Au($\gamma,\,n$)$^{196m,g}$Au reaction were also shown in Fig.~\ref{fig4}.
-The statistical errors in this experiment range from 0.74\% to 4.5\% for different decay $\gamma$-ray, and the systematic errors include the instabilities of each electron energy, the $\gamma$-ray spectra calculation, the calibration of detection efficiency, and the correction of activation target.
+The measured activities of $^{64}$Cu and $^{24}$Na matched well with the calculated values within the uncertainties, which confirmed the accuracy of the $\gamma$-ray intensities.